Reading progress: 0 percent

 Beyond the Margins: Women in Extreme Metal's Exclusion Era

-Extreme metal scenes often define themselves by saying who they are not.
-Commitment is shown by endurance, taste, and proximity to the core.
-Those conditions make it harder for anyone marked as different to move freely inside the scene, and women often face that pressure most directly.
-They are questioned more quickly, tested more often, and asked to prove seriousness in ways many male peers are not.
+Extreme metal scenes often define themselves by the lines they draw.
+Commitment is shown through endurance, taste, and proximity to the core.
+That makes it harder for anyone read as outside the expected type to move freely inside the scene, and women often face that pressure most directly.
+They are questioned sooner, tested more often, and asked to prove seriousness in ways many male peers are not.

-That matters because women have never been absent from extreme scenes.
+Women have never been absent from extreme scenes.
 They have shaped them from positions that official histories often overlook: as musicians, organizers, label workers, promoters, writers, photographers, and scene builders.
-In underground cultures, that labor is not secondary.
-It is part of what keeps the form alive.
+In underground cultures, that labor is part of what keeps the form alive.

-For women performing inside extreme metal, credibility is often treated as something that must be earned repeatedly.
+For women performing inside extreme metal, credibility is often treated as something that must be earned again and again.
 Musical ability alone may not settle the question.
-Knowledge, attitude, stamina, and social navigation all become part of the burden of participation.
+Knowledge, attitude, stamina, and social navigation all become part of the extra work of participation.
 People stay not because the space is easy, but because the music matters enough to justify the effort.

 Recognizing that presence changes how the history reads.
 Extreme metal often presents itself as closed, uncompromising, and severe.
 Yet the continued work of people whom the scene has not always welcomed shows that its boundaries are never as natural as they claim to be.